denkonakov/go-blog-gae/README.md

 I am using this blog under Windows, so if you need Shell scripts, you will have to create them.

-####  Create new post:

-1) newpost.bat test-first-post -> will crete the test-first-post.md in the "markdown" forlder.
+I) newpost.bat test-first-post -> will crete the test-first-post.md in the "markdown" forlder.
 If you have "Meditor" set in the app.json then it will execute [Meditor] test-first-post.md

 I am using the [Markdownpad 2](http://markdownpad.com/) and like it a lot so far.